-(C) The protection of priority resources on base during the attack was almost absolute.
-A few Viet Cong penetrated as far as the edge of the Whiskey 8 crossover taxiway, where their bodies were found, but the area of penetration was contained to the original area directly east of

-(C) In all, 962+ Viet Cong bodies were counted as a result of the battle.
+- (C) The protection of priority resources on base during the attack was almost absolute.
+A few Viet Cong penetrated as far as the edge of the Whiskey 8 crossover taxiway, where their bodies were found, but the area of penetration was contained to the original area directly east of the breach.
+No other penetrations were made of the perimeter defenses.
+A few minor, low priority structures were damaged or destroyed by stray bullets or rocket rounds.
+Thirteen aircraft received very minor damage from stray small arms rounds. - 1.
+In all, 962+ Viet Cong bodies were counted as a result of the battle.
 On the west end alone 157 bodies were counted inside the perimeter fence and 267 outside the fence.
 The body count outside the west perimeter fence had to be discontinued before it was half completed due to more pressing operational requirements, however, and the official estimate for the outside area was 500+.
 Thus, the squadron felt that 1,200 Viet Cong bodies was a more accurate figure.

 (U) The squadron's performance on 31 January and it's contribution to the Free world effort in Vietnam attracted considerable attention with both Air Force and U.S. Army channels.
-General William M. Momyer, commander of Seventh Air Force, praised the squadron in a letter dated 2 February:
+General William M. Momyer, Commander of Seventh Air Force, praised the squadron in a letter dated 2 February: